activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 This is similar to [serializable snapshot isolation(SSI)](https://wiki.postgresql.org/wiki/SSI) as implemented in PostgreSQL.

 Instead of acquiring a lot of locks like 2PL, a transaction continues hoping that everything will turn out all right.
-When it commits, SQLite checks if isolation has been violated.
+When a transaction performs a read eventually followed by a write and tries to commit, SQLite checks if database was changed after the transaction finished reading.
 If yes, the transaction fails with a [BUSY_SNAPSHOT](https://www.sqlite.org/rescode.html#busy_snapshot) error and has to be re-tried.

 It's important to note that `BUSY_SNAPSHOT` is an [extended error code](https://www.sqlite.org/rescode.html#pve).
 It is disabled by default and will show up as a `SQLITE_BUSY` error instead.